Mobile Phones and Driving

 However, if your case goes to court you may face disqualification from driving and a fine of up to £1,000.
 Drivers of buses or goods vehicles can be fined up to £2,500.

-This all seems quite clear, but more contentious is what counts as "use" of a mobile phone, and the exact definition of "driving" your car.
+This may all seem quite clear, but more contentious is what counts as "use" of a mobile phone, and the exact definition of "driving" your car.

 Driving a car

 Driving is quite widely defined in motoring law.
 Even if your car is off the road and is not moving, you may be deemed to be driving if your engine is on.
 Therefore, if you stop your car to use your phone, it would be wise to turn your engine off first.

 Likewise the police will still consider you to be driving if you are stuck in a traffic jam, so in this situation you should not alleviate your boredom by using your phone, other than through a hands-free set.